ch4mpy/spring-addons/samples/tutorials/resource-server_with_specialized_oidcauthentication/README.md

 ### Security @Beans
 We'll rely on `spring-security-oauth2-webmvc-addons` `@AutoConfiguration` and add
 - a converter from Jwt to proxies
-- a converter from Jwt to `MyAuthentication` (using the new proxies converter and existing token and authorities converters) See [`ServletSecurityBeans`](https://github.com/ch4mpy/spring-addons/blob/master/webmvc/spring-security-oauth2-webmvc-addons/src/main/java/com/c4_soft/springaddons/security/oauth2/config/synchronised/ServletSecurityBeans.java) for provided `@Autoconfiguration`
+- a converter from Jwt to `ProxiesAuthentication` (using the new proxies converter and existing token and authorities converters)
+See [`ServletSecurityBeans`](https://github.com/ch4mpy/spring-addons/blob/master/webmvc/spring-security-oauth2-webmvc-addons/src/main/java/com/c4_soft/springaddons/security/oauth2/config/synchronised/ServletSecurityBeans.java) for provided `@Autoconfiguration`
 ```java
 @EnableGlobalMethodSecurity(prePostEnabled = true)